Single Sign-On (SSO) for Appspace cloud

 You must use HTTPS for SSO to work.

-Log in to Appspace Cloud with your credentials, and you will be redirected to the SSO login page provided by your Identity Provider.
+Log in to Appspace Cloud with your username (should be an email address), and you will be redirected to the SSO login page provided by your Identity Provider.